 Employees with College mortgages may transfer their mortgage if they sell their home in order to purchase another home in the defined College mortgage area.
 The borrower must bear all the expenses associated with transferring the mortgage.
 The amount available for transfer to the new property is limited to the balance remaining on the original mortgage, regardless of the maximum amount of financing available under this benefit at the time of the transfer.

 The College’s mortgage loan is contingent upon standard agreements as follows: a promissory note and mortgage; a life insurance proceeds agreement with the college in the amount of the loan, signed by the borrower and the life insurance beneficiary(ies); a wage-withholding agreement to allow mortgage payment deductions from paychecks; assignment of adequate insurance to Williams; and repurchase agreement on Williamstown area homes.

 Rental Housing Overlap

 College employees may not take out a College mortgage and remain in rental housing for more than three months.
 The three-month period is to allow for work on the purchased home before moving in.
 A six-month overlap is allowed for employees building a new home.
 The six-month overlap is calculated from the point at which 75% of the college mortgage has been drawn down, but no later than 12 months from the closing date of the mortgage.
 If additional time is needed in rental housing, the rent will increase by 10% to compensate the college for the subsidized mortgage rate.

 Employees with College mortgages are not eligible to apply for College rental housing until the mortgage is paid off, at which point they would be eligible under Group 2.

-Those seeking more information should consult with the Mortgage Administrator in the Office of the Vice President for Finance & Administration.
+Those seeking more information should consult with the Mortgage Administrator in the Office of the Vice President for Finance & Operations.